Vinces-Videos/api/README.md

 5. From the root vincesvideos folder, attempt to build the api `dotnet build api` (or `dotnet build api`) if you're already in the api folder.
 From the root vincesvideos folder, attempt to build the api `dotnet build Api.Tests` (or `dotnet build Api.Tests`) if you're already in the api folder.
 6. From the Api.Tests folder, attempt to run the unit tests `dotnet test Api.Tests` (or `dotnet test`) if you're already in the Api.Tests folder.
+7. Run the api project via `dotnet run -project api` or `dotnet run`
+8. Ensure swagger responds on the URL https://localhost:<port>/swagger (the port can be found in your visual studio code terminal)

 Development Environment Configuration
 I've used Visual Studio Code to prevent from the bloat of Visual Studio